f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this lab we will be working from the file ilxlab2\_steps.js.
 You will
-be cutting and pasting code from this file as directed.
+be **cutting and pasting** code from this file as directed.
 We will be
-working with the virtual server (10.0.0.21) & workspace named *ilxlab2*.
+working with the virtual server (10.0.0.21) & workspace named *ilxlab2*
+which already has some base code in it.
+The plugin has already been created
-The plugin and TCL iRule are already assigned to the virtual server.
+and the TCL iRule are already assigned to the virtual server.

-To start off we have a web application that has a web form that we enter
+To start off we have a web application with a web form that we enter
 some information into and submit.
 The response of the POST will show our
 form data and “Content-Type” header.
 This web app is configured on our
 BIG-IP at the URL http://10.0.0.21/ilxlab2/.
 Now lets look at the web
-app in a tab of your browser.
+app in the browser.
 Here is the example of the web form:

 |image6|